 4. Avoid Braking

 Control your speed so you can minimize braking as much as possible, especially approaching stop signs and traffic lights.

 - Take your foot off the accelerator

 - Stay calm but alert

-- TURN INTO THE SLIDE: Turn your front wheels in the same direction that the rear of your car is sliding.
-For example if the rear of the car is sliding to the right, turn the wheel to the right.
+- TURN INTO THE SLIDE: Turn your front wheels in the same direction that the rear of your car is sliding (If the rear of the car is sliding to the right, turn the wheel to the right).

 - Do not over correct (turn the steering wheel the opposite direction).